OpenGammaProject/Open-Gamma-Detector/README.md

 #### Shielding Background Radiation

-Shielding the ambient background can be done ideally using a wide enough layer of lead (bricks) all around the detector with a thin layer of lower-Z material on the inside (to avoid backscattering).
+Shielding the ambient background can be done ideally using a wide enough layer of lead (bricks) all around the detector with a thin layer of lower-Z material on the inside (to avoid backscattering) such as copper.
 The SiPM and the sample can then be put into the structure to get the best measurements possible (low background).

 See Wikipedia: [Lead Castle](https://en.wikipedia.org/w/index.php?title=Lead_castle&oldid=991799816)